thru-goes-hamilton/Guitabify/README.md

 - Saving audio files and tabs
 - Imporve algorithm by
   - creating bigger custom dataset
-  - train with basic pitch model architecture on custom dataset
+  - train with basic pitch model architecture on custom dataset(currently under preparation)
+<br><br>
+If you are interesting in contributing to the dataset collection process and join me on the journey to make Guitabify better, feel free to contact me at kamalu211211@gmail.com.